 My best friend is moving out of the home we share together to move in with her boyfriend.
 I’ve given up my job and stable source of income for the past five years.
 I’ve been gone so long I’m not sure any of my regular gigs in New York need me anymore.
 My future is unclear and I don’t see the path ahead of me, it could go anywhere.
 I’m not scared, I don’t fear change, I have started over many times.
 Change is exciting and hard moments are what spur development.
 This is the realest senioritis I’ve had since I was an actual senior in high school.
 This contract is coming to an end, I am ready for it, and something completely unknown lies ahead of me.
 The difference now is that I am a 39 year old women with two decades of life experience under my belt instead of an invincible eighteen year old girl with twinkly stars in her eyes.
 At eighteen I went to the wrong university and left after one semester.
 At nineteen I went to the wrong conservatory and left after one month.
 I had to do the wrong thing to know what was right.
 I have repeated that process many times, I’ve always been a trial by fire kind of bitch.
 Back then I was listening very hard to what other people told me I was supposed to do.
 These days I’ve become proficient at listening to myself.
 Let’s see what kind of difference that makes.

 I am not a professional traveler but maybe I should be.
-One of my biggest personal heroes is Anthony Bourdain, I’m still fucking pissed that he’s dead.
+One of my personal heroes is Anthony Bourdain, I’m still fucking pissed that he’s dead.
 I deeply admire his authenticity, his cinematic vision, his writing and the way he honored the places he visited by trying to experience them below the surface.
-This blog is not going to be about Anthony Bourdain, instead I want to share with you some of my favorite things that I like to do in the ports that we visit over and over again.
+This blog is not about Anthony Bourdain, instead I want to share with you some of my favorite things that I like to do in the ports that we visit over and over again.
 Yes, I am on a ship, No, this is not the most authentic way to experience a new place and Yes, we only visit very touristy places, but I do my best to sniff out local experiences.
 When you visit the same place many times, even though we usually only have about a day, you get the opportunity to try different things without the pressure of missing out.
 I LOVE to travel alone and I refuse to go exploring in port with more than three other people.
 The times I’ve gotten caught up in groups of eight to twelve were hellish and I shall not let it happen again.
 I’m great at just wandering and listening to my heart as well as doing a little bit of research ahead of time and saving potential destinations on google maps.
 The star feature on google maps is my greatest travel companion.

 Dubrovnik

 Australia and New Zealand feel like a very long time ago.
 I didn’t spend nearly enough time there to be able to pick many favorites, but I can say with conviction that I loved Down Under very much and will certainly be returning.
 New Zealand in particular was a wildly special place.
-I have always loved Polynesian and Maori culture and to get to see it up close only whet my appetite.
+I have always loved Polynesian and Maori culture and to get to see it up close was nourishing.
 Some favorite spots in NZ include Tauranga, Auckland, Wellington and the fjordlands.
 I loved pretty much every port in Australia including the big ones, Melbourne and Sydney as well as the littlest one, Eden.
 Hobart was amazing and already has it’s own post and my surprise favorite was Freemantle on the west coast.
 The food in Australia really is the best I’ve ever had and I don’t know how they do it.
 When we did the big repo we didn’t have very much time in any port but my number one favorite stop along the journey, much to my surprise, was Walvis Bay Namibia.
 A small group of us went four wheeling in the dunes and I haven’t laughed and gasped with childlike wonder so many times in one day in a very long time.
 Another place I fell deeply in love with was Malta and I low key think I might try to move there one day.

-New Zealand fjordlands
+New Zealand fjordlandsSydneyNamibiaMalta

 Now I’ll move into a territory where I can speak from a small amount of experience.
 This ship does two itineraries on repeat during the summer season.
 One is in the Aegean and the other is in the Adriatic, both sharing a home port of Athens.
 These are the same itineraries we did last year so I now have quite a few visits to each of these places under my belt.
 Let’s get into it.

 Athens.
 The ship docks in Pireaus, the ancient port of Athens which lies about twenty minutes south of the city center.
 Anyone who has ever visited the Greek islands (unless you have a private jet or something) has traveled through Pireaus.
 I am sitting on the ship in Piraeus as I type this.
 It’s hot as fuck in the summer, almost 100 degrees today.
 Pireaus is it’s own small city with an almost entirely seafaring infrastructure.
 I don’t always get off the ship when we are here.
 It’s sometimes really nice to take advantage of the four hours every week after the debarking passengers have left, before the new passengers come on when the ship is almost quiet.
 The gym is empty!
 What a treat.
 But when I DO decide to get off I have a couple favorite things to do.
 Sometimes I take a cab into the city center for lunch and shopping.
 Athens is awesome.
 It’s so so old.
 Ancient ruins litter the streets.
 It’s also pretty clean and safe.
 This is coming from a New Yorker so I guess that’s relative.
 They have some excellent bars and restaurants including a cocktail bar called “The Clumsies” that is on the top 50 bars in the world list and an inconspicuous little restaurant called “Six Dogs” that has a beautiful courtyard and excellent vibes.
 If you’re partying overnight, the club scene is wild and I recommend a gay club called “Shamone” where we danced into the wee hours of the morning during ramp up last year.
-When I stay in Pireaus I like to have lunch at a small family restaurant called “Margaro” which serves only three things: fried mullet (a local fish), fried shrimp and greek salad, all prepared to perfection.
+When I stay in Pireaus I like to have lunch at a small family restaurant called “Margaro” which serves only three things: fried local mullet, fried shrimp and greek salad, all prepared to perfection.
 I also like to visit local favorite “Starfish restaurant” which was recommended to me by a taxi driver named Dimitri and does not disappoint.

 Santorini.
-I will be honest with you, Santorini is way way way overrated.
+I will be honest with you, Santorini is WAY overrated.
 I haven’t tried to get off the ship in Santorini once this entire contract.
 I got off twice last year.
 Arriving in Santorini on a cruise ship is a nightmare.
 There is no port that can accommodate a large ship so you must tender to land at the port of Thira and then take a cable car up to the top of the cliff where the town is.
 There are no restrictions on how many ships can be in Santorini at a time so sometimes there are four or five ships anchored at the same time.
 This makes the wait for the tender boats and the cable car unimaginably long.
 People stand for hours in the sun just waiting in line.
 You can opt to walk up the zigzagging foot path in the blistering heat next to the abused donkeys who are sweating and pissing and shitting the whole way.
 Once you finally get to the top you will find what is essentially a giant shopping mall and hundreds of other tourists trying to take the same photo for their instagram.
 It’s a dystopian hellscape and there is nothing authentic about it.
 It’s a tourist trap.
 I came to Santorini once 20 years ago right after I graduated from high school with my best friend and it MAY have been more authentic then but I just remember it being a beautiful place with lots of expensive resorts.
 It IS a beautiful place.
 The history and the geography are incredibly unique.
 The one time I enjoyed it was the very first time we went last year.
 I hiked to an ancient castle called Skaros and climbed to the very top.
 It was hard and scary and dangerous and forbidden and fun.
 I did it alone.
 There is another town on the far end of Santorini called “Oia” that is the home to all of the iconic blue domed churches you’ve seen on the internet.
 I still haven’t bothered to visit it.
 My favorite thing to do in Santorini is stay on the ship and look up at all the layers of rock that were blown out of the ocean thousands of years ago when the volcano exploded and destroyed Akrotiri.
 If you decide to visit Santorini, sail through the caldera on a sailboat and wave.

 Skaros Castle Santorini

 Rhodes.
 I love Rhodes.
 In general there is only one ship in port per day so it doesn’t get completely saturated with tourists.
 The port is situated right next to the historic old town which is right next to the new town so you don’t have to walk far to get to pretty much anything you might want.
 It’s a helpful port when you live on the ship because there are pharmacies and barbershops and makeup stores for any human needs a crew member might have.
 The port is also the former site of The Colossus of Rhodes, one of the seven wonders of the ancient world.
 The beach is beautiful and it’s right there.
 I tend to rent a beach chair at a place called “Elli beach club” if I feel like having a beach day.
 My favorite restaurant in old town is called “Island Lipsi” also known as “Nikki’s Place” and serves perfect traditional greek food in a very old building that plays traditional greek songs like Zorba the greek that make me want to smash my plate on the floor.
 If you rent a car or take a bus about 30 minutes south of the old town you can visit an ethereal place called “Kalithea Springs”.
 It’s the kind of picturesque oasis where people like to get married.
 It’s a beautiful little park by the water and the site of where I scuba dived for the first time last year.
-I’ve always been able to breathe underwater in my dreams so doing it for real was a living fantasy.
-Don’t be like me and scuba dive when you’re recovering from a sinus infection.
+I’ve always been able to breathe underwater in my dreams so doing it for real was a living fantasy (Don’t be like me and scuba dive when you’re recovering from a sinus infection).
 In the center of the island is a butterfly forest.
 You read that correctly.
 I have been wanting to go to this butterfly forest since last year but there is always some reason I don’t.
 I’m running out of time.
 One of my key memories in Rhodes was two weeks ago when I finally got both my nipples pierced after lusting after it for years.
 It was extremely worth it, my tiddies look so cool.

 Kalithea Springs Rhodes